abbbi/virtnbdbackup/README.md

 ## Pipe data to other hosts

-If the output target points to standard out, `virtnbdbackup` puts the resulting backup data into an uncompessed zip archive.
+If the output target points to standard out (`-`), `virtnbdbackup` puts the resulting backup data into an uncompessed zip archive.

 A such, it is possible to transfer the backup data to different hosts, or pipe it to other programs.